ironhack-paris-webdev-january-2019/lab-javascript-koans/readme.md

 - You get an assertion that is not passing a **test**.
 - You have to give the test the correct expected result to pass it.

 We are going to test the code assertions through Jasmine.
 We have introduced here two new concepts: test and Jasmine.
-Let's see give a brief introduction about both of them.
+Let's see a brief introduction about both of them.

 ## Testing

-When you are coding, you have to be sure that what you are doing is working.
-More than that, when you are updating your existing code, you have to be 100% sure that your old code is still working.
-As our website becomes larger, it becomes more difficult to check that all our features are working as expected.
+When we are coding, we have to be sure that our code is working as we expect.
+More than that, when we update our existing code, we have to be 100% sure that our old code is still working.
+As our website becomes larger, it becomes more difficult to check that all our features are working as we expect.
 How can we automatize this process?

-Easy answer, huh?
-With **testing**.
+The answer is with **testing**.

 ### Introduction to testing